First Home Buyer Guide

-When the federal government revealed its $25,000 HomeBuilder grant in a bid to boost the economy, throwing a lifeline to the home construction industry, it wasn’t designed to be used in isolation.
+The federal government announced a short-lived $25,000 grant scheme (which became $15,000 in its second phase) HomeBuilder program in a bid to boost the economy, throwing a lifeline to the home construction industry.
+It wasn’t designed to be used in isolation.
+It was, however, designed to shorten the journey from saving for a deposit to purchasing a home.

 “For some first-home buyers, this will be their only opportunity to get into the market.
-Saving this kind of money takes most people years,” he said.
+Saving this kind of money takes most people years,” Prime Minister Scott Morrison said.
+However, it was never designed to be permanent, and HomeBuilder came to an end in April 2021.

-For instance, if you have $45,000 to put towards a $500,000 home, the government would step in and guarantee the first $55,000 of your loan so that it brings your security up to $100,000, or 20% of the total value of the property, excluding government fees like stamp duty.
+For instance, if you had $45,000 to put towards a $500,000 home, the government would step in and guarantee the first $55,000 of your loan bringing your security up to $100,000, or 20 per cent of the total value of the property (excluding government fees such as stamp duty).
 In this sense, the First Home Loan Deposit Scheme has a similar effect to a Family Guarantee but with the government playing the role of guarantor over the loan instead of a family member.

-While the scheme doesn’t offer a cash payment, the good news is that you can use it in conjunction with any other government grants, schemes, concessions and waivers you qualify for.
-For instance, any First Home Owner Grant or stamp duty concessions you qualify for in your State or Territory will still apply.
+While the scheme doesn’t offer a cash payment, the good news for those with some first home buyer anxiety is that you can use it in conjunction with other government grants, schemes, concessions or waivers.
+For example, if you qualify for a First Home Owner Grant or the stamp duty concessions in your state that most first-home buyers qualify for, then these would still apply.

 Am I eligible for the First Home Loan Deposit Scheme?